priyadarshini8932/to-do-list/README.md

-to do list using html, css and js.
+beginner to do list using html, css and js.